 - Banking information for receiving payments.
 Only a user with access to “Payments” in your User Roles configuration can complete this section.

 - Verify your payment manager’s identity (US only).
 You will need to submit a photo or scan of a government-issued ID, matching the contact from your payment profile.

-What are the commission rates and selling fees for Google Shopping Actions?
+What are the commission rates and selling fees for Buy on Google?